 - Post one to two times to Facebook

 - Post one to three times to Instagram

 - Post one to two times to LinkedIn

 Create unique social imagery to share: According to Twitter, tweets that contain images receive an average 35 percent boost in retweets.
-Lean on your design teams to create enough shareable social media images for each of your networks and profiles.
+Lean on your design teams to create enough shareable social media images for your networks and profiles.
 Or make your own!